edjiang/CodeDay-Guide/CodeDay.md

 The Keynote
 -----------
 In addition to getting speakers for the workshops, you'll also need someone to give the **keynote** - a brief talk at the beginning of CodeDay which sets the tone and inspires everyone.
 You'll want to make sure your speaker is relevant to your audience, and that they're aware of the intentions of the talk.

+The keynote is an important component of attracting students to a CodeDay.
+Someone interesting and important speaking will encourage more students to click the "register" button, tell their friends, and be excited for the event.

 Judges
 ------